Maleic acid

 Maleic acid or cis-butenedioic acid is an organic compound that is a dicarboxylic acid, a molecule with two carboxyl groups.
 Its chemical formula is HO_{2}CCH=CHCO_{2}H. Maleic acid is the cis isomer of butenedioic acid, whereas fumaric acid is the trans isomer.
 Maleic acid is mainly used as a precursor to fumaric acid, and relative to its parent maleic anhydride, which has many applications.

 Etymology

 'Maleic acid' from the French acide maléique altered from acide malique, malic acid, from which it was synthesised.
 The word 'malic' is derived from Latin mālum, meaning 'apple'.

 Physical properties

-Maleic acid has a heat of combustion of −1,355 kJ/mol., 22.7 kJ/mol higher than that of fumaric acid.
+Maleic acid has a heat of combustion of −1,355.2 kJ/mol, −20.5 kJ/mol higher than that of fumaric acid.
 Maleic acid is more soluble in water than fumaric acid.
 The melting point of maleic acid (135 °C) is also much lower than that of fumaric acid (287 °C).
 As confirmed by X-ray crystallography, maleic acid is planar.
 Two normal hydrogen bonds are observed, one intramolecular and one intermolecular.
 Crystallographic analysis shows that the intramolecular hydrogen bond is little affected in the monopotassium salt.

+Hydrotropic properties

+Maleic acid has strong hydrotropic properties discovered by Dr. J.Y.
+Zhu at the USDA Forest Products Laboratory.
+Maleic acid can rapidly dissolve a large amount of plant (including wood) biomass lignin in aqueous systems at low temperatures around 100°C for only 20 min.
+Using Maleic acid as an acid hydrotrope to fractionate (MAHF) plant biomass results in lignin (both the dissolved lignin and the residue lignin in the lignocellulosic substrate) esterification.
+Due to the rapid and low temperature fractionation and esterification, the dissolved lignin has light color with a low degree of condensation, favorable for producing aromatics through further depolymerization.
+Lignin esterification results in surface charge, which can be utilized to induce an electric static repulsive interaction between the MAHF lignocellulosic substrate and cellulase enzymes through pH mediation to substantially decrease nonproductive cellulase binding to the substrate and nearly double enzymatic saccharification yield, significant to plant biomass biorefinery.